rainjs/rainjs/doc/source/getting_started/documenting.rst

 ------------------

 Keep in mind that *you must always document your code*.
 You must document every method of your code.
-Do not write your whole documentation at the begining of the code, it is not recomended:
+Do not write your whole documentation at the beginning of the code, it is not recommended:

 When you start documenting you must add a short description of the method, and what it does than you leave a new line and you continue to the specifics of that method.